debiai/docs/documentation/introduction/README.md

 ## Dashboard

-DebiAI has a Graphical User Interface with a complete data visualisation toolkit offering many statistical analysis tools:
+DebiAI has a Graphical User Interface with a complete data visualization toolkit offering many statistical analysis tools:

 ![img](./ans.png)

-The dashboard is customisable and can be used for both large and small projects.
+The dashboard is customizable and can be used for both large and small projects.
 Learn more about the [widgets and how to use them](../dashboard/widgets/).

 ## Data